Farhan7rizal/node/README.md

 sequelize (package), focus on nodejs not on SQL. npm install --save sequelize, delete prev products table

 delete all product model code, then add new table with js syntax,syncs your models to the database

+add new item through sequelize, With Sequelize v5, findById() (which we'll use in this course) was replaced by findByPk().

+using findAll and find where to show detail product